 What is the best pour over?

 After thorough research, product review comparison, and personal testing, I have to say that the Chemex Pour Over Coffeemaker is an all-time favorite.
-Because it packs a beautiful design and it’s made of glass, which means that the first coffee will taste as good as the 35th cup.
+Not only does it pack a beautiful design; it’s also made of glass, which means that the first coffee will taste as good as the 35th cup.
 It doesn’t absorb any odors, it’s easy to clean, and it’s bound to last a long time.
-True, it’s not the eco-friendliest as there’s the constant need for paper filters, but I can’t seem to look elsewhere while using it.
-While it works best with Chemex filter; these filters are accessible, as you can easily get them on Amazon.
-The only real downside is the handling of this brewer while it’s full of hot coffee.

 What’s a pour over coffee maker?